dreamalligator/marian/README.rst

 Install
 =======

 Need :code:`python3`, :code:`pip3`, and :code:`pipenv` installed first.
-Then run :code:`pipenv install --dev`.
+Then run :code:`pipenv install`.

 Run
 ===

 To get your username and password with Robinhood set up, start the application (:code:`pipenv run flask run`) and any route will redirect you to the login page (:code:`http://localhost:5000/login`) if a client has not been instantiated, and one is required.

 For running in production environment, use :code:`pipenv run sh ./serve.sh`.
-This uses `:code:`gunicorn` <https://github.com/benoitc/gunicorn>`_ which is better for production environment.
+This uses ``gunicorn`` which is better for production environment.

 Deploy
 ======